Abarim Publications' online Biblical Hebrew Dictionary

 This verb's derivatives are:

 - The masculine noun ששון (sason), meaning exultation, joy or rejoicing (Isaiah 12:3, Jeremiah 25:10).

 - The masculine noun משוש (masos), also meaning joy or gladness (Psalm 48:2, Isaiah 8:6).

-The word שש (shes) may also be the word שש (shesh) meaning alabaster, or a similar material.
+The form שש may also be the word שש (shesh) meaning alabaster, or a similar material.
 It occurs in Esther 1:6 where it is used in a pavement.
 In the Song of Solomon, this word occurs in close proximity to the word lily.
-In 5:13 the bride compares the lips of the bridegroom to lilies, and in verse 15 his legs to pillars of alabaster.
+In 5:13 the bride compares the lips of the bridegroom to lilies, and in 5:15 his legs to pillars of alabaster.
 It seems that this material calls to mind firmness and stability; something you can stand on.
 The alabaster of the ancients was a white, translucent material, mostly used to make perfume bottles.
-This bottle shows up in the gospels where the 'woman of sin' pours its contents over the feet of Jesus (Luke 7:38; although in Matthew 26:7 and Mark 14:3 she pours it over His head).
+This bottle shows up in the gospels where the 'woman of sin' pours its contents over the feet of Jesus (Luke 7:38; although in Matthew 26:7 and Mark 14:3 she pours it over his head).